 First, it’s important to know your rights.
 Members of the Cruise Line Industry International organization, have voluntarily adopted a Passenger Bill of Rights, which spells out the cruise line’s responsibility to passengers when various things go wrong.

 Itinerary cruise changes?
 Tough luck (usually)

 Itinerary changes sometimes happen, for reasons that are beyond the control of the cruise lines.
 I recently had a port canceled on a Mediterranean sailing, because a crew member was killed in an accident during a training drill.
 The ship was held in port an extra day while French authorities investigated the accident.
 As happens in many such cases, we were offered an onboard credit as an apology.
 But the cruise line is under no legal obligation in these cases.

 If you book your connecting flight through the cruise line, getting a refund may be easier, but this also can be covered by travel insurance.

 If you do run into a snag, like a changed itinerary, it can’t hurt to ask for some sort of compensation.
 Even if the cruise line isn’t legally obligated, they may do something in the interest of customer relations.
 You’ll find executive contact information for cruise lines on our advocacy site.

-We’re pleased to report that Carnival did respond to our advocacy efforts on your behalf and has issued refunds both for the travel insurance and airline change fee.
+We’re pleased to report that Carnival did respond to our advocate, Dwayne Coward and has issued refunds both for the travel insurance and airline change fee.